levan92/cocojson/docs/coco.md

 ### Storing track information

-Some annotations are done with tracking/interpolation (for CVAT), COCO JSON format should be able to encode these track information within.
+(this is an addition specific to this repo) Some annotations are done with tracking/interpolation (for CVAT), COCO JSON format should be able to encode these track information within.
 Here, we define it inside the `attributes` dict of each `annotation`:

 - `track_id`
 - `keyframe`: this is only relevant for CVAT interpolation mode, which tells if this annotation is a keyframe or not (CVAT linearly interpolates boxes between keyframes)

 ## References